 The other type would be a hostile work environment.
 It means unwanted sexual content is created within the working environment by the employees.
 An example of this is posting nude photos or wild pictures that make other employees uncomfortable and upset at work.
-Other forms of sexual harassment could be throwing sexual jokes which may be taken as offensive, unwelcomed touches, and comments that suggest sexually.
+Furthermore, other forms of sexual harassment could be throwing sexual jokes which may be taken as offensive, unwelcomed touches, and comments that suggest sexually.

 How can my small business handle this problem?